UPDATE 1-Endo to pay $193 million over Lidoderm marketing

 By Karen Freifeld

-NEW YORK, Feb 21 (Reuters) - Endo Health Solutions Inc will pay $193 million to resolve civil and criminal allegations of unlawful marketing of the pain treatment Lidoderm, the U.S. Justice Department and New York Attorney General Eric Schneiderman said Friday.
+NEW YORK, Feb 21 (Reuters) - Endo Health Solutions Inc agreed to pay $193 million to resolve civil and criminal allegations of unlawful marketing of the drug Lidoderm, the U.S. Justice Department and New York state Attorney General Eric Schneiderman announced on Friday.

-Endo was accused of illegally marketing Lidoderm for lower back pain or chronic pain.
+Endo was accused of illegally marketing Lidoderm for use in connection with lower back pain or chronic pain.
 The U.S. Food and Drug Administration had only approved it for treatment of pain associated with shingles.

 The Malvern, Pennsylvania-based company agreed to pay $173 million to U.S. state and federal authorities and about $20 million more in criminal penalties and forfeitures in a deferred prosecution agreement.